Continuous fiber reinforcement is the key to achieve higher strength

 Addcomposites has created a plug-n-play toolhead that is easily mounted onto any existing manufacturing robotic arm.
 With the popular assumption that most future factories would employ robots and automation, this toolhead can be moved around anywhere in the facility without disturbing ongoing production.
 The subscription-based model, with its low monthly payments, greatly reduces the main challenge of high acquisition costs, while maintaining the quality standards expected of tape laying systems.

 Basic 3D printing has been around since the early 1980s, but we're not talking about that today.
+For a more in-depth look at 3D printing history and technology, visit this PC Guide article.
 Fast forward to 2013, when the first carbon fiber 3D printer was developed by Markforged, and we are just beginning to talk about printing carbon fiber on a mass scale today.
 Despite them being the first, and currently the biggest, company to do this, they have decided to transition away from composite 3D printing and turn their attention towards metallic 3D printing.
 The assumption to be made here is that the listed use cases by Markforged could not be expanded to the conventional composites markets or products.

 This isn't to say that there won't be parts designed specifically using this technology in the future, as CompositesWorld summarizes very well.
 Since this technology is still in its early stages, it remains to be seen how the new 3D printing technologies would be able to merge with the matured process of AFP, to create an accessible advanced manufacturing solution